outpoot/vyntr/lexicon/tools/README.md

     - or, with `pipx install uv`
 4. Run `uv sync`
 5. Run `uv run src/convert_wn_xml_to_json.py`
+6. OPTIONAL: Run `migration.sql` to build indexes for faster look-ups.

 And wait a few seconds.